target/flottbot/README.md

 [target/flottbot:python](https://hub.docker.com/r/target/flottbot) - Alpine image, flottbot binary, and python v3.8 installed

+_Note: We highly recommend pinning your image to a version, ie. `target/flottbot:0.5.0` or `target/flottbot:ruby-0.5.0`_

 ## Helm Chart

 To install using the [Helm](https://helm.sh/) chart located in this repo, clone this repo, create a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) for your Slack Token in your namespace & install the chart: